-Practical ways to improve your retention programme
+Practical ways to improve your retention program

-In order to develop an effective employee retention programme, your business must consider the needs of its workforce.
+In order to develop an effective employee retention program, your business must consider the needs of its workforce.
 For example, your retention strategies should include the basics such as compensation and recognition, as well as other factors that boost satisfaction like work-life balance and employee well-being.
 Robert Half International recommends that your retention efforts start from your new hire’s first day on the job and get reviewed annually.
 Stay current with compensation rates, benefits and new ways to strengthen workplace culture.

 Eight ways to encourage employee retention

-Competitive organisations are learning how to retain employees with strategies that focus on an improved employee experience.
+Competitive organizations are learning how to retain employees with strategies that focus on an improved employee experience.
 If your business is looking for new ways to win the war for talent, here are eight ways to encourage employee retention: